-I recently stumbled upon an old bit of code which demonstrates a technique I created for an efficient scrolling data grid for the YouView TV platform.
+I recently stumbled upon an old bit of code which demonstrates a technique I created for an efficient scrolling data grid on the YouView TV platform.
 I call it ‘Blit Scrolling’.
 Below is a demo of the concept (click on the window and use the arrow keys to scroll around):

 Continue reading Optimal scrolling for 2D games or UIs